adobe/aepsdk-edgeidentity-android/README.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | [AEP SDK Sample App for Android](https://github.com/adobe/aepsdk-sample-app-android) | Contains Android sample app for the AEP SDK.                 |

+## Documentation

+Additional documentation for usage and SDK architecture can be found under the [Documentation](Documentation) directory.

 ## Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.